markberreth/KaggleData/README.md

 # KaggleData
-Kaggle data sources for ML projects for practice
+Kaggle data sources for ML projects for practice from Anna Montoya from Kaggle